-writes Slate writer Brian Palmer.
+In a nutshell, it’s impossible to control your oven temperature, so you should stop worrying about it altogether—or so writes Slate writer Brian Palmer.
 While you think might 350 degrees on the dial means 350 in the oven, no residential oven maintains a 350-degree temperature for the duration of a bake session.
 Rather, it usually ranges between 330 and 370 degrees and, as Palmer notes, that’s if it’s a well-calibrated oven, which few are.
 What about oven thermometers, you ask?
 “A waste of time,” writes Palmer.
 The variability in temperature throughout the oven chamber makes oven thermometers unreliable at best.

 Even Mark Bittman, New York Times food columnist and author of How To Cook Everything says that “oven temperatures are a convention.”
 He prefers to think of them in four ranges: Really low (under 275 degrees); moderate (between 275 and 350); high (over 350 but under 425); and maximum.
 His advice: give up the numbers completely, and “get used to the visual and olfactory (and even aural) cues that food gives off while it’s baking or roasting.”

 Read More: Ignore Your Oven Dial at Slate